 When testing if an antivirus is the problem, you can try using the antivirus 'disable' option, or if that doesn't work, uninstall the antivirus program.
 To prevent the server from being hacked during the test, unplug the server ethernet cable to disable internet access on the server before turning off the antivirus application.
 Unplugging the ethernet to the server means that you will test slowness before and after disabling/uninstalling the antivirus service on the server.
 Because the ethernet is unplugged, clients will not be able to connect during testing.

-There is a button in the Database Maintenance Tools Tab, called Optimize.
+Run the Optimize tool in the Database Maintenance Tools Tab.
 The process can take a few minutes.
 If you notice a significant speed improvement and you have a very large database, you might consider running this tool once per month.

 If you are using an older version of Open Dental, you can use the mysql-administrator-1.1.9-win.msi tool to run optimization.